yamato53/Web-Development-Roadmap/README.md

 # What You’ll Need

-There’s a massive amount of different tools available to writing code easier, with the most widely used being [Visual Studio Code](https://code.visualstudio.com/).
-Of course, if you don’t like VSC you can check out some other popular editors, such as:
+There’s a large variety of tools available that make writing code and keeping your projects organized.
+You'll commonly hear these referred to as IDEs (Independant Development Environments) or code editors.
+An IDE can have a big impact on how comfortable you are while coding, so make sure to try out a few different options to find what works best for you.

+Personally, I recommend [Visual Studio Code](https://code.visualstudio.com/), as this is the industry standard with over 63% of programmers using in on both their professional and personal projects.
+If you want something a bit less complex and heavy-duty, here's a few other options to check out.

 - Atom
 - Sublime Text